Implementing Monte Carlo Tests with P-value Buckets: A simple stopping criterion for Robbins-Lai

 \section{A simple stopping criterion for Robbins-Lai}

-The following describes a simple criterion to determine whether a confidence interval computed via Robbins-Lai (Section~\ref{sec:robbinslai}) is fully contained in a bucket.
-Let interval $I_n$ and bucket $J \in {\cal J}$ as well as $n$, $S_n$ and $\epsilon$ be as in Section~\ref{sec:robbinslai}.
-Then $I_n \subseteq J$ if and only if
+The following describes a simple criterion to determine whether a confidence interval computed via the Robbins-Lai approach of Section~\ref{sec:robbinslai} is fully contained in a bucket.
+For a single threshold this approach has been suggested in \cite{Ding2016}.
+Let interval $\CnRL$ and bucket $J \in {\cal J}$ as well as $n$, $S_n$ and $\epsilon$ be as in Sections~\ref{section_general_algorithm} and \ref{sec:robbinslai}.
+Then $\CnRL \subseteq J$ if and only if for $p \in \{\min J,\max J\}$,